Ulflander/compendium-js/README.md

 Minimal version targeted size for a stable version is ~100k (minified, it's about 70k as of March 31, 2015).

-Features:
-- Tokenization
-- Part-of-Speech tagging
-- Inflector (singularization, pluralization)

 Milestones for v1:
+✔ Tokenization
+✔ Part-of-Speech tagging
+✔ Inflector (singularization, pluralization)
-- Acronyms detection
+✔ Acronyms detection
 - Negation detection
 - Tense detection
 - Profiling (sentiment, politeness, type of sentence)